 Is it Time for Businesses to Raise Prices, or Cut Them?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »As holiday shopping season nears, retailers are thinking about their pricing strategy.
+Opinions expressed by Entrepreneur contributors are their own.As holiday shopping season nears, retailers are thinking about their pricing strategy.
 Will it be a season of deep discounts, or of subtle price increases?
 Observers are of two minds.

 Theory one: Deflation fears + rising commodity prices = rising prices.
 Prices have been stagnant for so long, some economists fear deflation -- the cycle of price declines that can imperil our whole standard of living.